 I’ve never been to the south of France but ever since I saw a photo of people floating down Verdon Gorge on inflatable everything’s… it’s been top of my list.

 I also love a good glass of wine and rumour has this is the country to find it.
-National parks, campfires, wine under the stars (reasons i’m building a roof rack on my van) and floating down gorges.
+National parks, campfires, wine under the stars (reasons I’ve got a roof rack on my van) and floating down gorges.
 Count me in.

 There are so many amazing places to visit in Scotland but this one is always right up there at the top of people’s bucket list, particularly when it comes to road trips.
 The North Coast 500 is Scotlands answer to America’s Route 66 and has become pretty iconic in the last couple of years.
 I’m hearing more and more about it in the travel community.
 This may mean picking a time out of season to do it as I think it’s getting pretty busy, but, for good reason.